What is your mission and vision?

 When to apply?

-Early registration is until December 31st (Applicants who sign up by December 31st can receive a $1000 discount, a free flight to Israel) Our registration deadline is March 31st, however we will still accept applications based on open spots.
+Early registration is until December 31st (Applicants who sign up by December 31st can receive a $1000 discount, a free flight to Israel) Our registration deadline is open Until April 1st, 2022 however we will still accept applications based on open spots.